se468/laravel-package-generators-extended/README.md

 package:create {vendor} {package} {namespace}
 ```

 Will create a service provider and `composer.json` in your package src directory.

-You must then add namespace in Laravel `composer.json` and service provider in `config/app.php`.
+It will also add the psr4 namespaces in your laravel's `composer.json` file and register the service provider in `config/app.php` automatically.

+It's that simple!

 ### Command
 ```